-While $9,000 isn’t pocket change, it also isn’t a loan amount that’s big enough to generate much in interest charges over the course of a 36-month lease, especially with a low money factor.
-(In the above scenario, using a money factor of 0.00015, a shopper would pay less than $200 in interest charges over the course of the lease.)
+While $9,000 isn’t pocket change, it also isn’t a loan amount that’s big enough to generate much in interest charges throughout a 36-month lease, especially with a low money factor.
+(In the above scenario, using a money factor of 0.00015, a shopper would pay less than $200 in interest charges throughout the lease.)

 This is especially so if you’re somebody with good credit and you’re offered a low money factor.
 (Pro tip: To determine the actual interest rate of your money factor, simply multiply the money factor by 2,400.)